-1 Functions and Models
+1 Functions and Limits

 From the beginning, multiple representations of functions are stressed: verbal, numerical, visual, and algebraic.
-A discussion of mathematical models leads to a review of the standard functions, including exponential and logarithmic functions, from these four points of view.
+A discussion of mathematical models leads to a review of the standard functions from these four points of view.
+The material on limits is motivated by a prior discussion of the tangent and velocity problems.
+Limits are treated from descriptive, graphical, numerical, and algebraic points of view.
+Section 1.7, on the precise epsilon-delta defintion of a limit, is an optional section.

-2 Limits and Derivatives
+2 Derivatives